UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 **When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
 Run it and see if you obtain the desired output.
 Submit your code to validate if you were correct.**

-Let's convert the dataframe `lego` into Tidy Data but this time preserve all the columns in the dataframe by using `.pivot_table()`.
+Let's convert the dataframe `lego` into tidy data but this time preserve all the columns in the dataframe by using `.pivot_table()`.

 Tasks:

-- Convert the untidy data into tidy data using `.pivot_table()`.
+- Convert the untidy data into tidy data using `.pivot_table()` making sure to keep all the columns.
-- Make sure that you only assign `set_num` as your index.
+- Assign your new dataframe `set_num` as your index.
 - Name the new dataframe `tidied_lego`.

 <codeblock id="03_08">